by Paul Pisani

 How clever creative can turn a culinary disaster into a PR victory …

 A couple of weeks ago it seemed that the fried chicken world we all know and love was coming to an abrupt end.
 KFC had one job, to sell ‘finger lickin’ chicken’.
-With no chicken, they could no fulfill their simple promise and thus left thousands, if not millions of their customers disappointed and unsatis-fried!
+With no chicken, they could no fulfil their simple promise and thus left thousands, if not millions of their customers disappointed and unsatis-fried!

 This could be the end for some companies – retrieving your position as number 1 can be very hard when your reputation is tarnished.